-Council Tax is a property based tax which contributes towards Council services.
+Council Tax is a property based tax (including some caravans) which contributes towards Council services.

 Every property is in a band and the charge is based on 2 adult residents.
 How much you pay depends on which band your house is in.
 Each band is calculated as a proportion of band D.

 You can check the band for your property on the Scottish Assessors website.